Algorithm Selection for Software Verification using Graph Neural Networks: Research Questions and Experimental Design

 \subsubsection{Spearman Rank Correlation}

 Spearman rank correlation~\cite{spearman1987proof} determines how similar two lists are ordered, where $\rho(x,y)=1$ implies x and y are ordered them same and $\rho(x,y)=-1$ implies $x$ is the inverse order of $y$.
 In our case, x is the true score of each verifier and y is the predicted score for each verifier.
 It is closely related to Pearson correlation coefficient which measures the linear correlation between two lists~\cite{pearson1896vii}.
 The Spearman rank correlation coefficient of two lists, x and y, is equal to the Pearson correlation coefficient of the ranking of x and y.
-Spearman rank correlation is defined as follows, where x and y are lists of values and there are n items being ranked:
+Spearman rank correlation is defined as follows, where X and Y are lists of n values and $x_i$ and $y_i$ are the rankings of the $i^{th}$ values in X and Y, respectively:

 The ISS ranks verifiers using the Borda counts~\cite{Behnke2004} on the training set.
 The Borda count for each verifier $v$ can be calculated as follows, where n is the number of verification instances, k is the number of verifiers in our suite, and $r_i$ is the true ranking of the verifier on verification instance $i$: